ECOSS connects underserved communities to education and programs to build environmental equity for all.

 Environmental Education & Activities

-- Learning about the water cycle firsthand with trips to the source of our drinking water, the Cedar River Watershed and where our water ends up, a wastewater treatment plant
+- Learning about the water cycle firsthand with trips to the source of our drinking water in the Cedar River Watershed and to the final destination of that water at a wastewater treatment plant

 - Participation in restoration work at Hamm Creek, an important habitat for salmon